Yauco, Puerto Rico: DNA Ancestry Tests

 Recent genealogical DNA-based testing, which look at specific locations of a person's genome, in order to find or verify ancestral genealogical relationships or to estimate the ethnic mixture of an individual, have found significant Portuguese, Spanish, Native American, Corsican, Irish, Scottish, Germanic European, Italian, North African, West African and European Jewish DNA presence in individuals who are descendants from inhabitants who were born within the geographical area of Yauco and other parts of southwestern Puerto Rico.

 These ethnicities have significantly influenced the local culture, to include food, art, some words used in the language, customs, beliefs, and music.

 Government

-In 2019, Angel Luis Torres is the mayor of Yauco.

-Abel Nazario Quiñones of the New Progressive Party had held the office of Mayor of Yauco since 2000.
-He succeeded Pedro Jaime Torres by winning the 2000 general election and retained his seat in both 2004 and 2008.
-Nazario took a 50% pay cut which was reversed in 2005, yet his current annual wage of $36,000 is the lowest for any of the 78 Puerto Rican mayors, despite Yauco not being the least-populated municipality or the one with the lowest budget.
+All municipalities in Puerto Rico are administered by a mayor, elected every four years.
+The current mayor of Yauco is Ángel "Luigi" Torres Ortiz, of the New Progressive Party (PNP).
+He was first elected at the 2016 general elections.

-Yauco belongs to the Puerto Rico Senatorial district V, which is represented by two Senators.
-In 2012, Ramón Ruiz and Martín Vargas Morales, from the Popular Democratic Party, were elected as District Senators.
+The city belongs to the Puerto Rico Senatorial district V, which is represented by two Senators.
+In 2024, Marially González Huertas and Jamie Barlucea, from the Popular Democratic Party and New Progressive Party, respectively, were elected as District Senators.